 Like all Interactive Content, Interactive Videos engage people either with questions that determine how the video ends, clickable tags, and/or hotspots.
 While in traditional videos, the user watches passively, the interactive video engages him in the story and enables him to become a part of creating the story.

 When the viewer engages in a video through tags and hotspots, by answering questions or by choosing what happens next.
 This makes the whole video experience more interesting for him.
 So, he becomes more involved and thus more likely to watch the whole video.

-Which Types of Interactive Video are best for you?
+Which Types of Interactive Videos are best for you?

-There are different types of interactive video.
+There are different types of Interactive Videos.
 There are Shoppable Video, Branching Video, Interactive Video Quiz, and Video Quiz Contest.
-This may seem a little daunting to start with, but if you follow the guide below, you’ll become an expert in interactive videos.
-You will even learn to recognize what types of interactive video are best suited to your needs.
+This may seem a little daunting to start with, but if you follow the guide below, you will become an expert in Interactive Videos.
+You will even learn to recognize what types of Interactive Videos are best suited to your needs.

 Plus, when creating an interactive video, there’s no need to produce any new video content.
 It’s possible to use any existing promotional video you have on YouTube or Vimeo.
 You simply need to add a layer of interactivity to it on Dot.vu.
 Yes, creating interactive content is really easy in 2020!

 The shoppable video is also known as a ‘touchable video’ or a ‘clickable video’.
 It is a video that allows viewers to click on products to learn more and buy from a company’s webshop.

 By integrating with your e-commerce solution, you can even allow potential customers to add products to their shopping cart.
 They can do that directly from within the video experience.